Ottawa's light rail deal dead for good

 When they emerged, councillors would not comment specifically on what had been discussed, but even those such as Deans who had been strong backers of the light rail plan seemed to have changed their minds.

-"I think you'll find that there's a greater degree of concensus coming out of the room today than there was going in," said Deans.
+"I think you'll find that there's a greater degree of consensus coming out of the room today than there was going in," said Deans.

 The contract was approved by the previous city council in July, but the current city council, elected on Nov.
 13, cancelled it in December.